-Board Composition
+Board composition

-The Board of the Bank during the year and as of 31 December 2021 consisted of an Independent Chairman, three Non-Executive Directors (NEDs) - one of whom is a shareholder representative - and two Executive Directors.
+The Board of the Bank as of 31 December 2022 consisted of an Independent Chairman, four Non-Executive Directors ("NEDs") - of whom three are Independent Non-Executive Directors ("INEDs") - and two Executive Directors.

-Each member of the Board contributes to the mix of relevant skills, shoulders specific individual duties and, as a component part of the group, collectively shares responsibility for control and governance of the Bank.
-The Executive Directors are responsible not only for the day-to-day management of the Bank, but also their individual portfolios.
+Each member of the Board contributes to the mix of relevant skills, has specific individual duties and, as a component part of the group, collectively shares responsibility for control and governance of the Bank.
+The Executive Directors are responsible for the day-to-day management of the Bank.